mikel-egana-aranguren/BiocrucesWorkNotebook/README.md

 # WorkNotebook
-My Wokr Notebook for recording meetings etc, using Sphinx and ReadTheDocs
+My Work Notebook for recording meetings etc, using Sphinx and ReadTheDocs.